A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: Introduction

-converges in distribution to a standard Gaussian law. \end{theorem} \begin{remark}[The G$\beta$E ensemble] For $\beta>0$, the classical G$\beta$E ensemble is the law on real $n$-particle configurations given by the density
+converges in distribution to a standard Gaussian law. \end{theorem} The centering $n(z^2/4-1/2)$, which is the $n$ multiple of the logarithmic potential of the semi-circle distribution, comes about naturally from a certain scaling captured by the deterministic constant $C_n(z)$ defined in \eqref{eq-Cn} below, see Remark \ref{rem-asym} for the explicit computation. \begin{remark}[The G$\beta$E ensemble] For $\beta>0$, the classical G$\beta$E ensemble is the law on real $n$-particle configurations given by the density

 We recall, see e.g. \cite[Section 4.1]{AGZ}, that the particular cases of $\beta=1,2,4$ can be realized as the law of the eigenvalues of (Orthogonal, Hermitian, Symplectic) random matrices with Gaussian entries.
 We also recall, see e.g. \cite{DumitriuEdelman}, \cite[Section 4.5]{AGZ}, that by the Dumitriu-Edelman construction, these laws can be realized as the laws of eigenvalues of Jacobi matrices, where ${\bf a},{\bf b}$ independent sequences of independent variables, such that $\sqrt{\beta} a_i$ is distributed as a $\chi$ random variable with $i\beta$ degrees of freedom and $b_i$ is a centered Gaussian of variance $v=2/\beta$.
 It is immediate to check, using the CLT for $\chi^2$ random variables, that this setup is covered by Assumption \ref{ass-ab}. \end{remark}